mwalsh161/ModuleServer/README.md

 Tested on python 3.7 (uses all builtin libraries)

 # ModuleServer
-Server runs as its only process to receive initial client requests.
-The client is passed off to a different process (the "worker") that manages the module requested by the client to fulfill the rest of the request.
+The server runs as a standalone process to receive the initial client request.
+The client is passed off to a different process (the "worker") that manages the module requested by the client to fulfill the rest of the client's request.

 The server monitors the workers and the workers monitor the module they are assigned to.
 If a worker dies, the server will try to restart it.
-If the code in a module gets modified, the worker will reload the module when it isn't busy.
+If the code in a module gets modified, the worker will reload the module when it isn't busy with a client.

 The server reads a config file to know which modules to load, and will monitor that config file for changes during runtime when it isn't busy.
 It will take care of loading/unloading modules based on the updated config.

 Diagram showing the general construction of the server:
 ![structure](docs/structure.png)